Sharing is caring!

-For me, it involves a walk through nature, a smudging of sage, and free flow journaling.
+For me, it involves a walk through nature, a grounding with ethically sourced crystals, and free flow journaling.

 You may need to experiment with different things for a while before you know exactly what works the best for you.
 Also, keep in mind that it could change depending on the situation.